-So, say you’re going through the menu at a restaurant and you’re trying to decide what you want to eat.
-Narrow the menu down to three choices at a time until you are able to decide what's best for you.
-This will help to prevent you from becoming overwhelmed with all of the information in front of you.
+So, say you’re going through the menu at a restaurant, and you’re trying to decide what you want to eat.
+Narrow the menu down to three choices until you can decide what's best for you.
+This will help prevent you from becoming overwhelmed with all of the information in front of you.

 Minimalism is a lifestyle movement that aims to cut down on possessions, so you only have the essential items.
 Life can be lived more fully when small and unnecessary decisions have to be made, so sticking to the essentials for these things leaves you more room to focus on more important decisions.

 While a lot of people choose to apply minimalism to their wardrobes by only purchasing timeless and necessary items that can then be accessorized or dressed down, you can also go minimalist when decorating your house or considering the car you want to drive.

-Minimalism requires you to determine the most important pursuits in your life, and taking away everything that is distracting you from that.
-By doing this, you can find a way to live your life that adds richness around life’s key elements.
+Minimalism requires you to determine the most important pursuits in your life and take away everything distracting you from that.
+By doing this, you can find a way to live your life that adds richness to life’s key elements.

 #7.
 Aim for “Good Enough” Instead of Perfection

 If you are working on something that is not helping you achieve your final goal, leave well enough alone.
-If you keep thinking everything has to be perfect, your perfectionism will turn into procrastination.
+If you keep thinking everything has to be perfect, your perfectionism will become procrastination.
 Complete something until it is good enough, and if it needs revising/fixing later, you can always go back and make the necessary changes.

-Set aside specific parts of the day to tend to any distractions such as social media and email.
+Set aside specific parts of the day to avoid distractions such as social media and email.
 Give yourself a limited amount of time to engage in these activities, and get back to work as soon as that time is up.

 When shopping, don’t enter a store unless you know specifically what you are there to purchase.
-Otherwise, you will present yourself with a lot of little decisions on whether or not you want to buy something on impulse.
+Otherwise, you will present yourself with many little decisions on whether or not you want to buy something on impulse.
 Don't allow these little distractions into your life.